elgrove/thesetimes/README.md

 * Clone this repository
 * `cd` into the repository directory and run `docker-compose up -d`
 * The web server will listen on port 8558
-* The scraper will run every 6 hours
+* The scraper will run every day at the 07, 12, 16 and 19 hour

 ## License